Phylogenetic latent space models for network data: Simulation Studies

-Figures~\ref{figure:simu_1}--\ref{figure:simu_2} display the {\em consensus trees} (see Section~\ref{sec_phy_32}) obtained under the proposed \textsc{phylnet} model, for both the first and second simulation scenarios, respectively.
-To further clarify the empirical gains of \textsc{phylnet}, these architectures are also compared with alternative tree-based reconstructions of the multiscale patterns underlying the simulated networks.
-As discussed in Section~\ref{sec_1},~current~literature comprises some generalizations of stochastic block models to learn tree-structured node hierarchies \citep[e.g.,][]{clauset2008hierarchical}, but lacks solutions that can infer heterogenous tree-based generative mechanisms in latent space models.
-To this end, we consider as competitors the model by \citet{clauset2008hierarchical} (\textsc{clauset}), a simple hierarchical clustering which uses the sum of the $M$ adjacency matrices as a similarity matrix (\textsc{hclust-adj}), and two heuristic implementations of our general idea (\textsc{lathc-mle} and \textsc{lathc-bayes}).
-The first (\textsc{lathc-mle}) relies on a maximum likelihood estimate of the nodes' latent features obtained via the \texttt{latentnet} \texttt{R}--package \citep{hoff2002latent}, with $K=3$, and then applies hierarchical clustering to infer a dendrogram that encodes tree-based similarity patterns among the features of the different nodes.
-The second (\textsc{lathc-bayes}) employs the same idea, but applied to the posterior samples of the nodes' latent features produced again by the \texttt{latentnet} \texttt{R}--package under the Bayesian latent space model \citep{hoff2002latent}.
-This induces a posterior distribution over the resulting dendrograms that is summarized via a {\em consensus tree}.
-Note that latent space models \citep{hoff2002latent} and the method by \citet{clauset2008hierarchical} are originally designed for a single network.
-Hence, these formulations are applied to the weighted network that arises from the sum of the $M$ binary adjacency matrices, thereby requiring a binomial likelihood for the counts of edges between each pair of nodes.
+Figures~\ref{figure:simu_1}--\ref{figure:simu_2} display the {\em consensus trees} (see Section~\ref{sec_phy_32}) obtained under the \textsc{phylnet} model, for both the first and second simulation scenarios, respectively.
+To further clarify~the~empirical gains~of \textsc{phylnet}, these architectures are also compared with alternative tree-based reconstructions~of~the~multiscale patterns underlying the simulated networks.
+As mentioned in Section~\ref{sec_1}, current~literature comprises some generalizations of stochastic block models to learn tree-structured node hierarchies \citep[e.g.,][]{clauset2008hierarchical}, but lacks solutions that can infer heterogeneous tree-based generative mechanisms in latent space models.
+For this reason, besides the model~by \citet{clauset2008hierarchical} (\textsc{clauset}), we consider as additional competitor the dendrogram resulting from hierarchical clustering applied to the simulated adjacency matrices (\textsc{hclust-adj}).
+This tree-based topology has potential to accommodate heterogeneity at the node level and learn flexible hierarchies.
+As such, it provides a natural heuristic benchmark aligned with the original motivations behind the proposed \textsc{phylnet} model.
+Notice that the model by \citet{clauset2008hierarchical} and hierarchical clustering are originally designed for a single adjacency matrix.
+Hence, both \textsc{clauset} and \textsc{hclust-adj} are applied to the weighted network~that~arises from the sum of the $M$ binary adjacency matrices.
+The model by \citet{clauset2008hierarchical} characterizes the edge weights under a binomial likelihood, whereas hierarchical clustering leverages the resulting sum as a similarity matrix.
+An alternative to this aggregation would be to apply \textsc{clauset} and \textsc{hclust-adj} separately to each adjacency matrix and then summarize the $M$ inferred node hierarchies through a shared {\em consensus tree}.
+Although such a solution aligns with \textsc{phylnet} in allowing increased flexibility across networks, the resulting trees displayed lower accuracy relative to those inferred under~the~aggregated~perspective.